antiDigest/Grokking-Modern-System-Design-Interview/Rate Limiter/Design of a Rate Limiter/README.md

 - Scalability: The number of rate limiters can be increased or decreased based on the number of incoming requests within the defined limit.

 Now, our system provides high availability, low latency, and scalability in light of the above discussion.

+## How will we design a rate limiter?
+In the following lessons, we will learn about the following:

+1. [Requirements](../Requirements%20of%20a%20Rate%20Limiter’s%20Design/): This is where we discuss the functional and non-functional requirements of the rate limiter.
+We also describe the types of throttling and locations where a rate limiter can be placed to perform its functions efficiently.
+2. [High-level design](../Design%20of%20a%20Rate%20Limiter/): In this section, we look at the high-level design to provide an overview of a rate limiter.
+3. [Detailed design](../Design%20of%20a%20Rate%20Limiter/): In this section, we discuss the detailed design of a rate limiter and explain various building blocks involved in the detailed design.
+4. [Rate limiter algorithms](../Rate%20Limiter%20Algorithms/): In this lesson, we explain different algorithms that play a vital role in the operations of a rate limiter.
+5. [Quiz](../Quiz%20on%20the%20Rate%20Limiter’s%20Design/): To assess your understanding of rate limiters, we’ve provided a quiz at the end of this chapter.
+In the next lesson, let’s start by understanding the requirements and design of a rate limiter.